 Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information for direct marketing purposes.

 Object to automated decision-making including profiling, that is not to be subject of any automated decision-making by us using your personal information or profiling of you.

 Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 Request transfer of your personal information in an electronic and structured form to you or to another party (commonly known as a right to “data portability”).
 This enables you to take your data from us in an electronically usable format and to be able to transfer your data to another party in an electronically usable format.

 Withdraw consent.
 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 If you want to exercise any of these rights, then please contact our DPO by:

-- Post at Bastian PLC Group’s Data Protection Officer, Bastian PLC Head Office, North Mills, Frog Island, Leicester, LE3 5DH
+Data Protection Officer, Fischer Head Office, North Mills, Frog Island, Leicester, LE3 5DH